 Pegasus Seiya’s Armor are mostly painted in chrome color, you can see how shiny he is lol… There are also gold & shiny red on several part of his armor.
 His armor consists Pegasus/horse styled helmet, shoulder pads, chestplate, gauntlets, belt skirt, thigh bands, & long boots.
 Without his armor, Seiya wear plain red jumpsuit & Seiya got approximately 15 points of articulations & it’s 10 cm tall.
 The whole figure is made from PVC plastic, no diecast included at all but, as far as I handled him his material is still quite sturdy but, we still have to handle it with care.
 Apparently, from most available reviews people tends to be highly disappointed by his conversions due to the big differences compare to the promotional photos.

 Surprisingly despite how small DDP, Bandai still included Seiya with removable helmet, alternate head & faceplates.
 Seiya’s helmet has 3 removable parts, 1st would be his removable upper helmet & 2 side helmet.
 Bandai also made his fringe & lower head removable as well, which you can recreate Seiya’s scene holding his helmet.
 To remove his helmet you’ll have to remove 3 of his helmet parts & not forgetting his fringe then reassemble the helmet.
 To exchange the face plate, you’ll have to remove his upper helmet only & replace his main face with the alternate one attached on the alternate head.
 To change his head, you’ll have to remove the lower hair one & attach his alternate head while exchanging faceplate you just need to remove his fringe & replace his alternate face with the main face one.
-Changing his faceplate on his alternate head could be tricky because, the hole joint of his faceplate was placed on top of his forehead instead of the back.
+Changing his faceplate on his alternate head can be tricky because, the hole joint of his faceplate was placed on top of his forehead instead of the back.
 You’ll have to remove it by pull up the face from it’s peg joint while attach it by push down the face to the peg joint.
 In total Seiya is given with 2 faceplates, 1st would be standard smile face & the 2nd one would be angry open mouth to recreate his battle scenes more lively.
-As for the likeness, yes… I have to admit Seiya is looking very different compare to his promotional pictures or even his anime counterpart.
+As for the likeness, yes… I have to admit Seiya is looking very different compared to his promotional pictures or even his anime counterpart.
 Originally, my Seiya’s half face was covered by his bangs during using his helmet but, since I don’t like how his face turned out to be like that.
 So, I did a small fix to reveal his face more prominent like in the anime.
 Actually, I’m quite satisfied with this, despite how people react him negatively, I think it’s still tolerable for a 10 cm figure.

 Seiya’s proportions are looking pretty nice, some of his joints are well hidden enough although the ball joints on the elbows & knees are quite bugging.
 Seiya’s body appeared to be a bit slender & slim which his torso’s sculpting only shows the fabric sculpt of his jumpsuit instead of 6 pack like in the SCM.
 Unlike SC or SCM, Seiya’s armor are not removable except his helmet, it’s a bit let down.
 I was expecting more but, for sure it would make the figure more pricey.
 Seiya also having fair skin color, while this is inaccurate as in the anime he’s shown to be having tan skin than the rest of the Bronze Saints but, despite that I don’t really mind him having fair skin color.
 The figure was painted clean enough except for some certain area but, not a big problem for me overall he’s good.
 But, it’s odd that his hands & feets appeared to have doff silver instead of chrome.